 American Politics; Public Opinion, Elections and Voting Behavior; State Politics; The Politics of Race and Ethnicity; Direct Democracy; Political Parties and Polarization

-Joshua J. Dyck is an Associate Professor of Political Science and Director of the Center for Public Opinion at the University of Massachusetts Lowell, where he has been on faculty since 2012.
+Joshua J. Dyck is a Professor of Political Science and Director of the Center for Public Opinion at the University of Massachusetts Lowell, where he has been on faculty since 2012.
 He received his bachelor’s degree from Western Washington University and both his master’s and doctoral degrees from the University of Maryland.
 Dyck was previously Associate Professor of Political Science at the University at Buffalo, SUNY and a Dissertation Fellow at the Public Policy Institute of California.

 Professor Dyck teaches classes in the American Politics and Political Communication subfields in Political Science and also in the Master’s in Public Administration Program.
 He teaches Introduction to American Politics, Electoral Politics, Parties and Interest Groups, Survey Research, Political Participation, and the MPA seminar in Public Policy Analysis.